K. L. N. College of Engineering

 KLN College of Engineering is an Autonomous self-financed engineering college in southern Tamil Nadu.
 It is situated on the southeastern outskirts of Madurai and built on a 53.8 acre plot with multistory buildings.
 It is a Sourashtra minority college.
 It is the first self-financing co-educational Engineering College in Madurai, started in 1994 by Shri.
 K.L.N Krishnan.
 It has received the approval of All India Council for Technical Education, New Delhi and is affiliated with Anna University, Chennai.

 Students wear a uniform.
 The college runs placement programs within industry and government.

 The campus is located 15 km from the Madurai Airport, 11 km from the Madurai Railway station and is well connected by buses with all parts of Tamilnadu state.

 Buildings

 The college consists of six double-storied laboratory buildings and three single-storied workshops and machine shops.
 The M.B.A. & M.C.A. departments are functioning in a separate, spacious, three-storied postgraduate block of 40000 sqft.
 There is a men's dormitory, mess block, canteen, post office and clinic on campus, and a women's dormitory off campus.

 The college has land allocated for outdoor games and an indoor stadium, with a gymnasium being planned and there is a standard football pitch onsite.

 Academic programs

 KLNCE offers 7 undergraduate, 5 postgraduate programmes (ME, MCA, MBA) in all Engineering and Science streams.

-List of Departments

-The following are the departments in the college: